boginw/P5/report/3 Iteration 2/MI_Imp_Langs.md

 2. Java
 3. C++

-These languages have been chosen based on what the contributors of this project have some familiarty with.
+These languages have been chosen based on what the contributors of this project have some familiarity with.

 ### Description of the Language Paradigm
 Python is a widely used language and has existed for many years.